annabellisa/rainforest_fire/README.md

 ## Manuscript

 Bird, R.R., Zsoldos, R.R., Jimenez Sandoval, M.V., Watson, S.J. & Smith, A.L. under review.
-Wildfire in rainforest margins is associated with variation in mammal habitat use and behaviour.
+Wildfire in rainforest margins is associated with variation in mammal diversity and habitat use.

 ## License